 As a footnote, there is a report of the effects of eating this mushroom in the Medical Journal of Australia, by local academic Lindsay Mollison.
 I note that his report is in December 2011 and that he speaks of doing an extensive internet search to find out what he had eaten.
 Perhaps his experience was just prior to when I made this original post in July 2011.
 A shame.

 *A paper by Vellinga in 2003 revises Chlorophyllum and Macrolepiota in Australia.
 She says that we don’t have Chlorophyllum rachodes in Australia, but a similar species dubbed C. nothorachodes.
+Specimens formerly referred to here as Chlorophyllum rachodes were found to be Chlorphyllum brunneum, and Macrolepiota procera, a northern hemisphere species, does not occur here.
 Although her paper does help to sort out the state of the species in Australia, recent evidence suggests that her survey is not complete.